00-khi/class-scheduling-system/README.md

 # Automated Class Scheduling System

-To simplify and optimize class scheduling for educational institutions.

-Developed as a capstone project for **STI College Legazpi**.

----

-## Project Overview

-Designed to simplify the process of creating and managing class schedules in schools.
+To simplify the process of creating and managing class schedules.
 This project was initiated after observing the challenges and inefficiencies faced by our client when preparing schedules without dedicated tools.
 Our system aims to reduce scheduling conflicts, and simplify repetitive tasks.

+Developed as a capstone project for **STI College Legazpi**.

 ---